elisabeth-oliver-applitools/ASTR/README.md

     - Crawl Demo: demonstrating how you can easily use an entire sitemap to crawl every page of your website for regression testing.
 (Demonstrated on the Applitools Tutorials pages)
     - CrossEnvironmentDemo: demonstrating a method for testing differences between development environments or platforms.
 This is a toy example.
 This technique should be combined with web crawling in most cases.
 (Demonstrated with two versions of one of the Applitools Demo pages)
 4. A Quick Setup Guide - how to go from a text editor and java to a ASTR webcrawler
-5. Applitools Simple Test Runner Documentation(2/8/23) - A copy of the official docs, uploaded on 2/8/23 from their official home on google docs.
+5. Applitools Simple Test Runner Documentation(3/30/23) - A copy of the official docs from their official home on google docs.
 Please see the official documentation at : https://docs.google.com/document/d/1Gradtg5pNCIGh-7bB7u_PImmGam7lof-duqbVxmDYdU/edit?usp=sharing for the most recent version of this document.

 ---